ayesh99747/React-Native-Goals-App/Readme.md

-# RNCourse: A React Native Goal Tracking App
+# A React Native Goal Tracking App

 This React Native application allows users to create, manage, and track their course goals.
 It provides a simple and intuitive interface for adding goals, deleting them, and clearing all goals at once.